-Linesets is a way to record and use your learn your lines.
-You say your lines, and your scene partners’ lines, individually (as opposed to the entire scene) and once recorded, you’ll play each line as you need it, over and over to rehearse, and learn your lines.
+Linesets is a way to record and learn your lines that is slightly different than recording all the lines in whole scenes.
+With Linesets, you say each of your lines, and each of your scene partners’ lines, individually (as opposed to the entire scene) and once recorded, you’ll play each line as you need it, tapping your device to play each line, automatically advancing to the next, to rehearse and learn your lines.

 NOTE: this was an often requested feature.
 It has its pros (you don’t need to time your line when using this process) and cons (we’re not big fans of having to tap on your device while doing your scene, as it takes your attention slightly off the scene itself), but we want you to have choices.